najiaaleeya/2403-ITT440/10% Individual Assignment/25 NUR AKMAL FAHMI BIN NURI/README.md

 `NUR AKMAL FAHMI BIN NURI | 2022608054 | CDCS2554A | PREPARED FOR SIR SHAHADAN SAAD`
 ___
-# TITLE : Server TCP.c Code Using Python (Socket Programming)
+# TITLE : Server TCP Code Using Python (Socket Programming)
 ## What is Server?
 * Server is a *computer program* or *equipment* that serves another program and its user.
 In other word, it is called as a client.
 * In the client-server programming model, a server program *receives* requests from client programs and *responds* to them.